Painting

 The Three Graces paintings, Alessandro Varotari (Il Padovanino), The Three Graces

-Alessandro Varotari (Il Padovanino) alters this composition, placing two of the goddesses’ faces forward, while the third one turns her back on the observer.
-Though naked, girls wear veils, an element that is repeated in other Three Graces paintings.
+Alessandro Varotari (Il Padovanino) slightly shifts this scheme, placing two of the goddesses in the foreground, while the third one is shown in the back.
+Though naked, the girls wear veils, an element that is repeated in other paintings depicting the Three Graces.

-About two centuries later, when mythological themes began to be reviewed, The Three Graces paintings continued to be created.
-The iconography, however, changed as it no longer showed realistic or anatomically perfect bodies, like in Raphael’s painting, the atmosphere was neither idyllic nor romantic, like in Varotari’s.
+About two centuries later, when mythological themes began to be reviewed, paintings including the Three Graces continued to be created.
+The iconography, however, changed as it no longer showed anatomically perfect bodies, as in Raphael’s painting.

 Three Graces in paintings, Koloman Moser, The Three Graces

-Koloman Moser, The Three Graces, date unknown, private collection.
-Fine Art America.
+Koloman Moser, The Three Graces, private collection.
+WikiArt.

-At the beginning of the 20th century, when the European avant-garde movements were at their peak, the painter Robert Delaunay placed The Three Graces in the Villa of Paris.
-Although Delaunay fragments the characters, it is still possible to clearly see that he follows the same compositional structure as Raphael.
+At the beginning of the 20th century, when the European avant-garde movements were at their peak, Robert Delaunay placed the Three Graces in Paris.
+Although Delaunay transforms them through a Cubist lens, we can still see that he follows the same compositional structure as Raphael.
+The Graces are, however, almost entangled with the surrounding architecture, reflecting the modernist admiration of progress and the beauty of man-made structures.

 Three Graces in paintings: Robert Delaunay, La Ville de Paris,

-The Three Graces are a beautiful inspiration from much of what it is to be a woman.
-Although the characters are the same, the representations over time have changed a lot.
-Sometimes thin and with children’s bodies, sometimes more mature, naked or dressed, long or short hair… These paintings prove that the idea of beauty is dynamic and changes all the time.
-And that is where the paradox lies: the ideal of feminine beauty is not one ideal.
-Every woman has a particularity that makes her more beautiful.
-And that is the real Grace of being a woman.
+The paintings of the Three Graces prove that the idea of beauty is dynamic and that it changes over time.
+That is, however, where the paradox lies: the ideal of feminine beauty is not one ideal.
+Every woman possesses a unique quality that makes her beautiful—and that is the real grace of being a woman.

 Get your daily dose of art